prantaneel-ti/hephy-rds-api-docs/api/docs/v2-api.md

 * > Queries the Harbour master database to find name and credentials of the RDS instance that can be used for creating a hephy database for a new cluster.

-* > Stores the mapping of the cluster and the RDS instance hosting the hephy database in the Harbour Master Database
+* > Stores the mapping of the cluster and the RDS instance hosting the hephy database in the Harbour Master Database and updates the number of hephy databases that the current instance is serving.

 ### Get the mapping of cluster and its hephy instance ###